surniaulula/wpsso-google-merchant-feed/readme.txt

 WC Tested Up To: 7.4.0
 Stable Tag: 6.3.0

-Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom products with multilingual support.
+Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom product pages with multilingual support.

 == Description ==

 <!-- about -->

-**Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom products with multilingual support.**
+**Google Merchant Feed XMLs for WooCommerce, Easy Digital Downloads, and custom product pages with multilingual support.**

 **E-Commerce Plugin Not Required:**